Thinking of shooting your own promotional video for your business?

-We know that so many of the videos you see online look off-the-cuff and spontaneous, but trust us if they look good and are getting results, they are well scripted and shot, which takes planning, and….you got it, practice!
-The more time you spend looking through the lens, the better you’ll be at visualizing your shot before you shoot.
+We know that so many of the videos online look off-the-cuff and spontaneous, but that is far from the truth!
+Trust us if they look good and are getting results, they are well scripted and shot, which takes planning, and….you got it, practice!
+The more time you spend looking through the lens (or at the screen), the better you’ll be at visualizing your shot before you shoot.

-- Based on steps 4 and 5 plan a shot list.
+6. Based on steps 4 and 5 plan a shot list

 It helps to have an outline of what you will be shooting and why.
 Are you telling a story?
 Are you trying to convince the world that your dog is the greatest singer of all time?
 Whatever the goal, if you think it through from beginning to end first, it will help your video be more cohesive and could help avoid annoying or costly roadblocks.

-- Hold the camera correctly (with two hands).
+7. Hold the camera correctly (with two hands)

 People like to actually see what’s going on in the scene, despite what some Hollywood blockbuster movies may lead you to believe.
 Keep the camera steady by using two hands.
 Or a steady cam rig.
 Or a gimbal.
 Or a stabilizer.
 Or just two hands.
 The last thing you want people taking away from your business video is a queasy stomach.

-- Expect movement, even when none is necessary.
+10. Expect movement, even when none is necessary

 Whatever it is you’re capturing for your video, keep it in the picture.
 If your subject is moving quickly, try to anticipate the movement and match it, rather than rushing to catch up.
 Also, try zooming out a bit to give yourself some more wiggle room in the frame.